danielludewig/Getting-and-cleaning-data-assignment/README.md

 # Getting and Cleaning Data Assignment
 The Week 4 assignment for the Getting and Cleaning Data Coursera course.

-This was a project was designed to demostrate the ability to gather, tidy and summarize a data set concerning wearable computing.
+This was a project was designed to demonstrate the ability to gather, tidy and summarise a data set concerning wearable computing.

 ## The Data Set